 When you put together a job spec, make a list of ‘definitely needs’ and also ‘nice-to-haves’.
 If you meet a great candidate who is 75-85% on brief, grab them.
 You can always develop their skills further within your company.
 Leading digital recruiters Digital Six recommends looking for an e-commerce professional with skills across many areas.

 A basic understanding of website development and analysis, a sound knowledge of e-commerce business models and performance, and experience of processes such as online orders, payments and fulfillment, are all employable assets.
-A good grasp of marketing tools such as banner advertising, Pay Per Click (PPC) and social media could be a real bonus.
+A good grasp of marketing tools – and the wider principles of marketing – could be a real bonus.
+If you want to focus on growth, it’s important to understand digital marketing tactics like banner advertising, Pay Per Click (PPC) and social media.

 Ask colleagues and ex-colleagues.
 Ask friends, local colleges and your own employees.
 Networking within your industry and word of mouth recommendations are still one of the most trusted ways for small to medium-size business owners to find talented employees who can add value to their e-commerce team structure.